mwarning/testmesh/README.md

 The goal of this project is to help to develop better mesh routing protocols, so that community networks such as Freifunk can scale better.

-Note: These implementations use simplified algorithms that do not adhere to any technical publication.
+Note: These implementations
+* do not adhere to any technical publication
+* do not care about byte ordering (Endianness)
+* are single threaded for simplicity (but use non-blocking I/O)

 Implemented Protocols: